We have received your inquiry and our staff will shortly be in contact with you.

-The Masar Ibrahim al Khalil offers travelers a rare opportunity to go beyond the headlines and the stereotypes, to get away from the ordinary Holy Land tours, and to explore for themselves the remarkable landscape, hospitable people and culture of Palestine, breathtaking landscape and ancient historical sites.
-The Masar (‘The Path’) provides a rare chance for visitors to be welcomed into ordinary Palestinian homes, to share a homemade traditional meal and listen to stories of traditions and customs, and to learn about the daily lives, concerns, and hopes of the people.
+The Masar Ibrahim al Khalil offers travelers the rare opportunity to go beyond the headlines and the stereotypes, to get away from the ordinary Holy Land tours, and to explore for themselves the remarkable landscape, hospitable people and compelling historical sites of Palestine.
+The Masar (‘The Path’) provides a chance for visitors to be welcomed into ordinary Palestinian homes; to share traditional homemade meals and listen to stories of traditions and customs; and to learn about the daily lives, concerns, and hopes of the people.
 Palestine is an extraordinary land.
-Take that first step to walk the Masar, and it is guaranteed that you will be rewarded with a life-enhancing experience.
+Take the first step to walk the Masar, and you are guaranteed to be rewarded with a life-enhancing experience.

 More information: http://masaribrahim.ps/en/

 We will begin from Solomon’s Pools and walk down to the village of Artas, where we will have tea with local families and visit the convent built to commemorate the ‘closed garden’ mentioned in the Biblical Song of Songs.
 We will continue walking south from Artas to the village of Tuqua – an ancient village believed to be the birthplace of the prophet Amos.
 The ruins of an early Byzantine church built over the prophet’s tomb can still be seen today.
 After exploring the archaeological site we are invited by the women of the Tuqua Women’s Society to drink tea and learn about the traditional embroidery and hand woven carpets made by their cooperative.
 We stay as guests with families in the village.